bigkwii/cutting-plane-game-2/NOTES.md

 I need to start thinking about how to structure what a Polygon is.
 Naturally, A polygon will be a Node2D, right?
 I'm thinking that the list of points that make it up will all be children of that node.
 That way, I can make a Point Scene that will have it's own _draw() function in which I can draw a little circle.
 Seems like a good idea.

 I'll start with that tomorrow.
 I'm going to do a bit of exercise now and then go to bed.
 I have important work to do in the morning.

+## TUE 2024-06-18

+So, it's been a few days.
+I haven't made much actual implementation, but I have decided a bunch of other stuff, such as art direction, and how I'm going to structure the project.

+Also, The clock is ticking until 8th of July for the draft of the final report.
+I need to show the draft to my supervisor at that date at the very latest.
+The final report is due on the 15th of July.
+Lots to do.
+As for the actual game, on the report, I need to have *something* to show.
+This work should bw roughly equivalent to 35 hours of work.
+This means that I more or less need to work 2 hours a day on this project on average.
+I can totally do that.
+See you tomorrow.